 - A. Except as allowed by these regulations it shall be unlawful for any person to release or possess for release any species of wildlife (native or non-native).
 Provided further, that as concerns licensed wildlife rehabilitators, possession and release of native species listed on the Division prohibited list (#008(B)) must be pursuant to prior authorization in writing from the Division.
 Such authorization may include restrictions regarding the location or timing of any release. - B. Only the following live game birds may be released in Colorado: ring-necked pheasants, Gambel's, scaled, and bobwhite quail, chukar, gray partridge, and mallard ducks.
 Release is prohibited on public lands unless authorized in Chapter 9 of these regulations.
-Release is prohibited during any established season for that species.
+Release is prohibited during any established season for that species, except when the release is of privately-owned game birds performed as part of the training of raptors held by licensed falconers and the number of game birds released does not exceed the daily falconry bag limit for the species.
 Exceptions to this species list may occur with the approval of the Director Division.
 Any exceptions, granted by the Director must follow the criteria established by the Commission for the release of wildlife pursuant to this subsection. - 1.
-Up to 25 privately-owned game birds may be released on private land. - Privately-owned game birds may be released on State Wildlife Areas specifically authorized for that purpose in #901 of these regulations.
+Up to 25 privately-owned game birds may be released on private land. - 2.
+Privately-owned game birds may be released on State Wildlife Areas specifically authorized for that purpose in #901 of these regulations.
 Up to 25 game birds may be released for dog training.
 More than 25 game birds may be released for field trials authorized under #801 of these regulations. - 3 Privately-owned game birds may only be hunted on the day of release, and there is no hunting license required except as required by #804 of these regulations.
 The total number of game birds taken shall not exceed the number of birds released. - 4.
-All released privately-owned game birds not taken by hunting on the day of release shall become property of the state.
+All released privately-owned game birds not taken by hunting on the day of release shall become property of the state. - 5.
+Such wildlife shall be accompanied by a receipt showing that the wildlife have been lawfully acquired, to include the source and the purchase or acquisition date.

-- 5. Such wildlife shall be accompanied by a receipt showing that the wildlife have been lawfully acquired, to include the source and the purchase or acquisition date. - 6.
-Migratory birds shall be banded with a USFWS band except for falconry activities authorized by Chapter 6 of these regulations. - C. Except for falconry activities authorized by Chapter 6 of these regulations the release of species and hybrids of raptors not native to Colorado is prohibited.
+- 6. Migratory birds shall be banded with a USFWS band except for falconry activities authorized by Chapter 6 of these regulations. - C. Except for falconry activities authorized by Chapter 6 of these regulations the release of species and hybrids of raptors not native to Colorado is prohibited.